youssef-mostafa25/pok-dex/.github/pull_request_template.md

 ### Write automatic tests:

 - Make sure you've written automatic tests if needed.
-- Where are the test files, and what's their names?
+- Write the locations of the test files, and mention their names?